GearWestX/chart-js-doughnut-chart/README.md

 # Additional Note

-* Is not a complete page, the main purpose is to use the chart as a boiler plate or template to play around and for own purposes.
+* It was done for a contribution to a main company page.
+Feel free to use this as a boiler plate or template for your own purposes.